briandoconnor/synapse-tutorial-2023/tutorial-1.md

 <img width="1192" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/f47d186d-e7fb-4f88-9305-1a35353332da">

 The Synapse project space is much more than a single page.
-You can create a bunch of different pages, useful if your trying to organize your research results in distinct topics or collaborate with others on different parts of a project.
+You can create a bunch of different pages, all related to each other in a hierarchy.
+This is useful if your trying to organize your research results in distinct topics or collaborate with others on different parts of a project.
+You can think of these wiki pages as Google-doc like but organizable as a hierarchy with linking between them, much easier to explore than a bunch of shared Google doc links!
+In that way, it's very akin to Wikipedia.

 To create another page, click the "Wiki Tools" button and then click "Add Wiki Subpage":

 <img width="1192" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/fa98cbd8-8ebe-48db-90a8-b14916002ddb">

-You'll now see a new page (in this case "Testing Page 2") appear in a navigation bar on the left.
+You'll now see a new page (in this case I called it "Testing Page 2"... not very creative) appear in a navigation bar on the left.
 In this way you can create multiple pages nested under each other, creating a potentially complex collection of pages with their own respective content.

 <img width="1259" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/9b458883-6e74-4e60-a738-b8ec0f3300ba">

 > [!NOTE]
+> Assignment:
-> Give it a try, start by creating a few pages and then adding some Markdown content
+> Give it a try!
+Start by creating a wiki page in your new project and then add at least one sub-page.
+Try experimenting with adding some Markdown content.

 ## Uploading some files

-At its core, Synapse is a data sharing platform and the majority data is in the form of files.
+At its core, Synapse is a ___data sharing platform___ and the majority data is in the form of files.
 You can think of Synapse as a DropBox or Google Drive but focused on the needs of researchers.
-Because of that, the platform is focused on what you need for publishing on research results, namely provenance and DOI minting.
-Provenance means you can upload a file and then update it with a new version, all while maintaing the history.
+Because of that, the platform is focused on what you need for publishing on research results, namely data provenance and DOI minting.
+Also keep in mind Synapse is hosted on the AWS cloud environment, so if you want to perform large-scale analysis on the cloud it's the perfect place to host your data.
+Provenance means you can upload a file and then update it with a new version, all while maintaining the history.
 DOIs are unique identifiers commonly used in publications to refer to data in a durable way.
-You can create DOIs in the Synapse platform for free and these can be made for individual files or whole project spaces.
+You can create DOIs in the Synapse platform for _free_ and these can be made for individual files, elements like tables and datasets (more to come on these), or even whole project spaces.

 Let's get started by uploading data...